glimpse-editor/glimpse-editor.github.io/content/about.md

 Our [Open Collective](https://opencollective.com/glimpse) backers also get regular updates about the project.

-Our Matrix and Discord channels are primarily intended for contributors and prospective contributors.
+Our Matrix and Discord channels are primarily intended for existing and prospective contributors.
+If you only want to keep up with project news, we encourage you to follow our social media accounts and RSS feed instead.

 [Return to top](#contents)